CodeCreateHQ/trail/README.md

 # trail
-Trail for all the prominent news papers to hold them accountable for what print and publish
+Trail for all the prominent news papers to hold them accountable for what they print and publish

 ## Goals